 If you press further, you’ll find out that the parent is overwhelmed by the toys that the kid has, and they really aren’t all that excited about giving more plastic crap to their kid.

-Enter, the gift of stock.
+Enter, the gift of stock and investments.
 Giving a share of stock to kids is a fantastic way to avoid stressing out parents, help prepare a kid for their financial future, and teach a few lessons along the way.
-These are the best ways to give a share of stock to a kid.

 Ask To Contribute To A 529